KonstantinosPls/KonstantinosPls/README.md

 - 👋 Hi, I’m Konstantinos Plassaras.
-- 👀 I’m interested in becoming a back-end software developer/machine learning engineer.
+- 👀 I’m interested in becoming an AI/Software engineer.
 - 🌱 I’m currently learning Computer Science at Athens Tech College in Greece, the official European Campus of University of York, based in Athens.
 - 💞️ I’m looking to collaborate with people on many innovative projects.
 - 📫 How to reach me?
 By e-mail of course!